 Socializing your puppy is essential, just like making sure they get their vaccinations and learn to potty train.
-Dog training doesn’t have to be a drag for dog owners, especially with young puppies.
+It is one of the most important aspects of puppy training.
 When you do it on time and while they’re at their most adorable, it’s easier to be patient as they learn.
 Find out how to socialize your puppy with this guide.

 What Is Puppy Socialization?